How Facebook’s new logo design affects broadcasters

 What this means:

-- Any place you display the Facebook icon (or full logotype) should likely be updated with the new logo.
+- Any place you display the Facebook icon (or full logotype) should likely be updated with the new logo and color as needed.

 - This includes, according to Facebook’s brand standards, any use of the “f” alone or the old version of the “f” inside of a square with rounded corners.